The HTML Tidy Tool uses HTML Tidy (a third party tool) to do some or all of the following:

 See also the Pretty Print/Fix Automatically topic that gives steps on how to use the HTML Tidy Tool to format and fix a document.

-(Pro, Std, Lite) With the professional edition, the Batch Wizard can be used to easily process multiple files with the HTML Tidy Tool.
+With the pro or enterprise edition, the Batch Wizard can be used to easily process multiple files with the HTML Tidy Tool.

 NOTE: HTML Tidy is not developed or maintained by AI Internet Solutions LLC.
 Any bugs or feature enhancements to HTML Tidy should be sent to the maintainers of HTML Tidy (see the links at the bottom of this page).
 AI Internet Solutions LLC only provides an interface to HTML Tidy.
 Therefore, only bugs or problems with the HTML Tidy interface (but not the HTML Tidy program itself) should be reported to AI Internet Solutions LLC.